Fun, creative, and innovative courses to keep your practice and your energy going!

 Remember, we have moved to a new space at 2219 W. Sims Way here in PT, located between the roundabouts.
 So much more access and PARKING!
 We look forward to seeing you in class!

-Fundamentals of Pregnancy Massage
+Advanced Pregnancy Massage Class

 Continuing Education

-Essie Hick LMT
+Essie Hicks LMT

 NCBTMB approved